-All the reasons for using a chatbot are ultimately economic either in the short term or long term.
-Even the reason of being perceived as a “cool company” for using advanced technology, for example, is an attempt to improve the brand which should lead to more sales which leads to more revenue.
-The reason that is it important to be familiar with important new technologies to ensure that you don’t get left behind is also an economic argument albeit a loss avoidance argument.
+Every reason for using a chatbot is ultimately economic, either in the short term or long term.
+Even the desire to be perceived as a “cool company” for using advanced technology, for example, is an attempt to improve the brand which should lead to more sales which leads to more revenue.
+The reason that it is important to be familiar with new technologies is to ensure that you are optimizing your operational costs and customer satisfaction.

 There is a reason why customer support is currently the most popular use case for chatbots.
 That is because it is relatively easy to quantify the economic gains in this use case and relatively easy to calculate an ROI.